statengeneraal/laws-markdown/verdrag/verdrag/inzake/milieu-effectrapportage/in/grensoverschrijdend/verband/BWBV0002731/README.md

 b) The nature of the possible decision; and

-c) An indication of a reasonable time within which a response under paragraph 3 of this Article is required, taking into acount the nature of the proposed activity,   and may include the information set out in paragraph 5 of this Article.
+c) An indication of a reasonable time within which a response under paragraph 3 of this Article is required, taking into account the nature of the proposed activity,   and may include the information set out in paragraph 5 of this Article.
 3. The affected Party shall respond to the Party of origin within the time specified in the notification, acknowledging receipt of the notification, and shall indicate whether it intends to participate in the environmental impact assessment procedure.
 4. If the affected Party indicates that it does not intend to participate in the environmental impact assessment procedure, or if it does not respond within the time specified in the notification, the provisions in paragraphs 5, 6, 7 and 8 of this Article and in Articles 4 to 7 will not apply.
 In such circumstances the right of a Party of origin to determine whether to carry out an environmental impact assessment on the basis of its national law and practice is not prejudiced.
 5. Upon receipt of a response from the affected Party indicating its desire to participate in the environmental impact assessment procedure, the Party of origin shall, if it has not already done so, provide to the affected Party: